ReformNZ/ReformNZ.github.io/Policies.md

 1. Abolishing the New Zealand firearm registry.

 #### Health <br>
 1. Implementing a confectionary tax of 17% on local chocolate and candy, 37% for imported equivalents.
 And a 27% tax on local soft drinks and 50% on imported equivalents.
+This is including GST.

 #### Te Ao Maori and Coummunity <br>
 1. Scrapping all government funding for Maori and LBGTQ communities and organizations.